VirtCode/pusta/README.md

   ---
 </div>

+> [!WARNING]
+> Do not use this for your system!
+This was a great playground to get to know the rust language and ecosystem, but as a result this project is filled with buggy and dubious code.
+So I do not intend on maintaining this project properly in the future.
+I am however still continuing to use it on all my systems, so a fix or two may still be pushed in the future.

+  ---

 ## Concept
 Pusta is not your ordinary dotfiles manager - it is rather a comprehensive dotfiles framework.
 It is designed to streamline the creation, management and installation of your system configuration.